ress/inbox/README.md

 Where

   * **uid** is the UID value for the mail
   * **callback** is the callback function to run **after** the streaming has been completed.
-Gets an error parameter if error occured and a success parameter which indicates if a message was streamed or not.
+Gets an error parameter if error occured and a message stream object or null if the message was not found

-Additionally you need to have a 'message' event set up.

-    client.on("message", function(message, stream){
-        console.log("Streaming " + message.UID);
+Example

+    client.fetchMessage(123, function(stream){
-        stream.pipe(process.stdout); // output to console
+        stream.pipe(process.stdout, {end: false}); // output to console });
-    });

 ### Wait for new messages